 Create GPT Disk with EFI Partition

-Having found the details of your disk (see "List disks & get partition information") above you can now determine which disk partitions can available to mount.
+Having found the details of your disk (see "List disks & get partition information" above) you can now determine which disk partitions are available to mount.

 da0 - orginal FreeBSD with MBR partitioning using entire disk and connected via QEMU lsi1068 SCSI controller.

-ad8 - the target SATA connected disk that will be GPT partitioned and in this case I will partition this as follows:
+ad8 - the target SATA connected disk that will be GPT partitioned.
+I partitioned this as follows:

 - efi (fat16) - this is UEFI boot partition which is formatted as FAT16 and will contain the replacement for the MBR boot record